-When studying pre-calculus mathematics one encounters an extremely natural progression of number systems: \begin{itemize} \item Counting numbers, $\{1,2,3,\dots\}$; \item Natural numbers, $\{0,1,2,3,\dots\}$; \item Integers, $\{\dots,-3,-2,-1,0,+1,+2,+3,\dots\}$; \item Rational numbers; \item Real numbers; \item Complex numbers. \end{itemize} The first three stages in this progression, (the counting numbers, natural numbers, and integers), are extremely closely tied to empirical reality, essentially just being mathematical formalizations of the physical notion of the existence of discrete and separate objects in the observable universe.
-(Though even then, the implicit notion of infinity hiding in these number systems might give some people pause for concern.)
+The first three stages in this progression (counting numbers, natural numbers, and integers) are extremely closely tied to empirical reality, essentially just being mathematical formalizations of the physical notion of the existence of discrete and separate objects in the observable universe.
+(Though even then, the implicit notion of (countable) infinity hiding in these number systems might give some people pause for concern.)

-However, already once one moves to the rational numbers, (while no-one should dispute the usefulness of the resulting mathematics), there is a very real and nontrivial question as to how closely they model empirical reality.
-Since the rational numbers are ``infinitely divisible’’, if one uses the rationals to model space and time, then one is making very strong physical assumptions regarding the empirical physical structure of space-time, effectively, that there is an infinitely divisible space-time.
+However, already once one moves to the rational numbers (while no-one should dispute the usefulness of the resulting mathematics), there is a very real and nontrivial question as to how closely they model empirical reality.
+Since the rational numbers are ``infinitely divisible'', if one uses the rationals to model space and time, then one is already making very strong physical assumptions regarding the empirical physical structure of space-time, effectively, that there is an infinitely divisible space-time.

-Viewed in hindsight, (and with a modern change of terminology), that no-one was too worried about this issue for several millennia can be inferred from the fact that Euclid’s axioms~\cite{Euclid} of geometry explicitly allowed for ``infinitely divisible’’ line segments, (and so implicitly allowed, at the very least, what might now be called ``rational-coordinate Cartesian geometry’’).
-Of course Euclid’s axioms assert much more than this, naturally leading to number systems considerably more complicated than the rationals, but still simpler than the reals --- and I will have much more to say about this later.
+\enlargethispage{20pt} Viewed in hindsight (and with a modern change of terminology) that no one was too worried about this issue for several millennia can be inferred from the fact that Euclid's axioms~\cite{Euclid} of geometry explicitly allowed for ``infinitely divisible'' line segments (and so implicitly allowed, at the very least, what might now be called ``rational-coordinate Cartesian geometry'').
+Of course, Euclid's axioms assert much more than this, quite naturally leading to number systems considerably more complicated than the rationals, but still simpler than the reals---and I will have much more to say about this below.